 Apple's branded playable/burnable CD/DVD drive is the perfect complement to your iMac or MacBook Pro unless you have a late 2016 or newer MacBook Pro.
 If you do, you'll need the USB-C to USB adapter.
 It's not much larger than the size of a CD case, so it fits snug in your computer bag without taking up a lot of room.

-USB-C and USB 3.0: VersionTECh External CD/DVD Drive
+USB-C and USB 3.0

-The VisionTech External CD/DVD Drive is very slim and compact with no eject button on the device and powered by USB.
-You can tuck it away anywhere that makes the most sense for you.
-Preprogrammed for both Mac and Windows, you shouldn't need to do any formatting to get the drive to work.
-Plus, this drive has both USB 3.0 and USB-C cables, meaning you can plug it right into your MacBook with no adapter needed.
+This slim and compact disc drive has no eject button, but you can tuck it away in your backpack easily.
+Preprogrammed for both Mac and Windows, you shouldn't need to do any formatting to get it to work.
+Plus, this drive has both USB 3.0 and USB-C cables.

 LG makes a CD/DVD drive that is lightweight, fast, and doesn't cost much.
 It's made of a hard shell plastic material, so it will not feel as sturdy as Apple's SuperDrive or Confoly's USB-C drive.
 However, in exchange, you get something that's about as light as a CD in its case.